The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Synchronization and index-type strategies

-The allocation strategy \eqref{y strategy} is, roughly speaking, a time change via $\sigma_i(N(\cdot))$.
-The ``flat'' parts of $N(\cdot)$ correspond to the jumps of $\tau(\cdot)$, which are in turn comprised of the jumps of each $\sigma_i(\cdot)$.
+Roughly speaking, the allocation strategy \eqref{eq:y-strategy} is a time change via $\sigma_i(N(\cdot))$.
+The `flat' parts of $N(\cdot)$ correspond to the jumps of $\tau(\cdot)$, which are in turn comprised of the jumps of each $\sigma_i(\cdot)$.
 Immediately after every jump of $\tau(\cdot)$, our strategy has the form $T^*_i(t)=\sigma_i(N(t))$.
-To ensure that $T^*_i(t)$ lies between $\sigma_i(N(t))$ and $\sigma_i(N(t)-)$, we engage each project, {\em one at a time} in ``lexicographic order,'' until the distance between $\sigma_i(N(t))$ and $\sigma_i(N(t)-)$ has been ``traversed.''
-That this traversal occurs one project at a time will play a key role in our proof of Theorem \ref{main}, via the following property.
+To ensure that $T^*_i(t)$ lies between $\sigma_i(N(t))$ and $\sigma_i(N(t)-)$, the investigator should engage each project, {\em one at a time} in `lexicographic order,' until the distance between $\sigma_i(N(t))$ and $\sigma_i(N(t)-)$ has been `traversed.'
+That this traversal occurs one project at a time ensures that $\tilde T^*$ satisfies the excursion property.
+We remark that in the language of excursion theory, this strategy may be described as an `index-priority strategy' which adheres to a `static priority scheme' $(1,\dots,d)$ \cite{Kaspi1998}.